 Medical malpractice actions are particularly difficult and risky compared to other personal injury actions, and there is no guarantee that the opposing side will settle before going to trial.
 We make every effort to settle your case while continuing to prepare for Trial.
-We always discuss with you the expert opinions, and your chances of success at trial, to ensure you make an informed decision about whether to continue with your lawsuit.
+We always discuss the expert opinions and your chances of success at trial to ensure you make an informed decision about whether to continue with your lawsuit.

 How Do I Sue for Medical Malpractice in Canada?

-After our initial meeting, if retained, we will investigate liability by requesting medical reports from your healthcare providers and obtaining an expert opinion.
-Assuming the expert opinion is favourable, we will prepare a Statement of Claim, which will be filed with the court and served on the healthcare providers being sued.
+If retained, we will investigate liability by requesting medical reports from your healthcare providers and obtaining an expert opinion after our initial meeting.
+Assuming the expert opinion is favorable, we will prepare a Statement of Claim, which will be filed with the court and served on the healthcare providers being sued.
 A Statement of Claim is a document that explains which parties are involved, the allegations of negligence, and the injuries you suffered as a result.